- Rebooting Basics

 Is Internet porn making male sexuality more plastic?

-Once upon a time, men could trust their penises to tell them everything they needed to know about their sexual orientation.
+Once upon a time, men could trust their penises to tell them everything they needed to know about their sexual tastes or orientation.
 Even recently, behavioral neuroscientist Paul Vasey confidently opined that,

 "Sexual orientation is what you think about when you're masturbating."